wonderwhy-er/custom-chatgpt-actions-server-boilerplate/README.md

 - [x] What are actions?

-- [ ] Server Commander Custom GPT project, what it includes and how it works
+- [x] Server Commander Custom GPT project, what it includes and how it works

-- [ ] Goal 1: Extract minimal boiler plate in to separate GitHub repo.
+- [x] Goal 1: Extract minimal boiler plate in to separate GitHub repo.
 Aka Hello World for CustomGPTs actions
 - [ ] 1.1 Add PM2 to dev dependecnies
 - [ ] Check auth token generation cryptography

+- [ ] make a good readme

 - [ ] Stretch Goal 2: YouTube transcript extractor to Custom GPT